giovannicruz97/best-route/README.md

   <img src="https://media.giphy.com/media/rDroB384ydCvK/giphy.gif">
 </p>

 "Best Route" was built using Express with REST and CLI interfaces to find the cheapest route between two airports.
 This solution uses Dijkstra's algorithm to solve the "Shortest path problem".
-There are other possible algorithms to solve this kind of problem and can be found [here](https://en.wikipedia.org/wiki/Shortest_path_problem), but the Dijkstra's algorithm solves that with non-negative edge weight to find the best route.
-The weight between two nodes (airports) has to be positive, because the weight used here is the money.
+There are other possible algorithms to solve this kind of problem and can be found [here](https://en.wikipedia.org/wiki/Shortest_path_problem), but the Dijkstra's algorithm is the best choice when the weight between two nodes is positive.

 ## Requirements